martinkingtw/BerkeleyAI-Search/Project 1 Search/README.md

 The project is my personal implementation of different search methods, including A* search and designing efficient heuristics.

-If you like to see the implementation, then autograder.py provides an easy way to see the stats of each implementation.
+If you would like to have a quick overview of the implementation, then autograder.py provides an easy way to see the stats of each implementation.

 ```
 py autograder.py